 Gen 28:1-9 Isaac tells Jacob he must leave, and sends him to Paddan Aram (‘Plain of Aram’ in north west Mesopotamia - see Genesis 24:10) to seek a wife from amongst his relatives living in Haran.

 Traditional beehive houses at Haran (Zhengan)

-Gen 28:10-19 Jacob leaves Beersheba and flees to Haran in c.1703BC.
+Gen 28:10-19 Jacob leaves Beersheba and flees to Haran in c.1710BC.
 Travelling north, he rests for the night at Luz (Bethel) and has an amazing dream (see 6 on Map 41).

-The site of Bethel is now occupied by the Palestinian West Bank village of Beitin, on the outskirts of Al-Bireh, 3 miles / 5 km to the north east of Ramallah.
+The site of Bethel is traditionally identified as the Palestinian West Bank village of Beitin, on the outskirts of El-Bireh, 3 miles / 5 km to the north east of Ramallah (though, more recently, it has been argued that Bethel was actually located at El-Bireh, while Beitin is the site of Beth Aven).
 Beitin was a prosperous town during Roman times, and still contains the remains of a Byzantine monastery built to commemorate Jacob’s dream.
 An ancient tower now marks the spot where it is believed Jacob had his vision of the ladder leading up to heaven and where, earlier, Abraham built an altar on his journey south from Shechem to the Negev Desert (see Genesis 12:8-9).

 Today, many non-conformist Christian chapels in Britain are called Bethel – to indicate that they are the ‘House of God’.